-To begin their college experience, applicants must complete an Admission Packet (Note: If you have been convicted, found guilty of, or pled nolo contendere to any crime (felony or misdemeanor), other than a speeding or parking violation, you MUST seek clarification from the board of the program you are applying for, as to your eligibility to apply for Board examination), have a personal interview with an Admissions Representative and meet Admissions Requirements.
-Health screenings, immunizations, and current BLS CPR certification are required prior to placement into clinical externship.
+Note: Health screenings, immunizations, and current BLS CPR certification are required prior to placement into clinical externship.
 Drug and alcohol testing are required by some clinical externship sites prior to placement into site.
 All applicants must successfully pass the Wonderlic Scholastic Level Examination (SLE) Test.
 Applicants to Associate Degree programs must also take and successfully pass the Wonderlic Advanced Skills Test (WAST).
 All enrolled students must attend the orientation session(s) designated for the program.